leonicoletti/leonicoletti.github.io/_posts/2021-02-20-probabilistic-machine-learning.md

 \right.
 $$

 The measurements $m$ are the only observed random variables, which are determined by the underlying weight, considered a latent cause, with its own uncertainty.
-Both uncertainties are modeled with Gaussian laws with standard deviations $\sigma$ and $\tau$.
-The *parameters* $\theta$ of the model correspond to constant scalars or vectors, here $\theta = \{g, \sigma, \tau\}$.
-Fitting the model means finding the optimal set $\theta^*$ with respect to a given criterion, which is analogous to learning a model with respect to a given loss function in machine learning.
+Both uncertainties are modeled by Gaussian laws with standard deviations $\sigma$ and $\tau$ respectively.
+The *parameters* $\theta$ of the model correspond to constant scalars or vectors, here $\theta = \\{g, \sigma, \tau\\}$.
+Fitting the model means finding the optimal set $\theta^*$ according to a criterion, which is analogous to learning a model with respect to a given loss function in conventional machine learning.

 ## Maximum likelihood criterion

-We call *evidence* the probability of the data $x$ with respect to the model, denoted $p_\theta(x)$.
+We call *evidence* the probability of the data $x$ with respect to the model, simply denoted $p_\theta(x)$.
 The usual optimization criterion is to find the parameters $\theta$ such as the evidence of the data is maximal, therefore

 $$\theta^* := \underset{\theta}{\operatorname{arg max}} p_\theta(x)$$